 Signal Meaning Red flag (minimum 2 red flags) All riders must stop.
-(All false starts must be in ndicated by waving a red flag) (The red flag may be used by the FIM Referee and the Race Director only.
-The Clerk of the course may also use the red flag following the order of the FIM Referee and/or FIM Race Director).
+(All false starts must be ind cated by waving a red flag) (The red flag may be used by the FIM Referee and the Championship Managonly.
+The Clerk of the course may also use the red flag following the order the FIM Referee and/or FIM Championship Manager).
 Black flag and a board with a rider's number on it Rider in question to stop.
 Yellow flag, held stationary Danger, ride cautiously.
 Yellow flag, waved Immediate danger, prepare to stop, no overtaking.
 Do not try to jump.
 The waved yellow flag has priority over the yellow fixed flag.
-Blue flag, waved (minimum 2 blue flags) Warning, you are about to be lapped.
+Blue flag, waved (minimum 2 blue flags, 1 for each lane) Warning, you are about to be lapped.
 (The blue flag must be used by supplementary flag marshals, specialised for this flag only) Green flag Course clear.
 "1 lap" board Last lap.
 Black and white chequered flag End of the practices, the qualifications, the races.